-- a.
-Prior to starting the installation, collect and review all technical literature to identify requirements.
-These should include Installation & Operating Manuals for the burner and vessel, the wiring diagram, fuel schematics and technical literature on controls. - b.
+a.
+Prior to starting the installation, all the technical literature should be collected and reviewed to identify requirements.
+As a minimum, these should include the Installation and Operating Manuals for the burner and the vessel, the wiring diagram, the fuel schematics and technical literature on supplied controls.

+b.
 A general overview of the equipment should be made prior to installation.
-Check the location of access doors to insure they will function properly when all equipment is installed.
-The burner and control panel should have sufficient clearance for the operator to monitor and perform maintenance.
-A minimum clearance of 24" all around the burner should be provided for maintenance.
-The burner drawer and oil gun are pulled out from the front of the burner so there must be sufficient space for this. - c.
+Check the location of access doors and insure that they will be able to function properly when all equipment is installed.
+The burner and control panel should have sufficient clearance for the operator to monitor, inspect and perform maintenance.
+A minimum clearance of 24 inches all around the burner should be provided for maintenance.
+The burner drawer and oil gun is pulled out from the front of the burner and there needs to be sufficient space for this activity.

+c.
 A source of combustion air must be provided for the burner.
 Local codes often determine minimum requirements, and these must be followed.
-In the absence of other codes, the following can be used.
+In absence of other codes, the following can be used.

-Webster recommends two air sources be provided, one located high, one low.
-Each air source must be at least 1 ft2.
+Webster recommends two air sources be provided, one located high and one low.
+Each air source must be at least 1 ft.
 If there are multiple burners, the area must consider all burner requirements.
-Exhaust fans are not recommended as they create additional air flow requirements to include in the area calculation.
+Exhaust fans are not recommended as they create additional air flow requirements that must be included in the area calculation.

 - 7. Air Atomized #2 oil

 - 8. Gas Pilot

 - 9. FGR System

 - 10. Draft and Stacks

-- Electrical
+- 11. Electrical

 The quantity of air required for combustion and ventilation is 10 cfm/BHP.
-The maximum air velocity is 250 ft/min from the floor to 7 feet high, and 500 ft min above 7 feet high.
+The maximum air velocity is 250 ft/min from the floor to 7 feet high, and 500 ft/min above 7 feet high.
 Outdoor louvers may restrict the open area, and if the exact restriction is unknown, a restriction of 20% can be used.
 Add 3.5% to the area for each 1000 ft above sea level.
-Calculations are,
+The calculations are,